branebb/ai-tools/README.md

-## If you wish to try the project
+If you wish to try the project,
-# download zip

-You first need to add .env file to whole project
+add .env file to whole project
 ```bash
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
 CLERK_SECRET_KEY=